Las Palmas de Gran Canaria

 The city is located on the northeast of Gran Canaria, at only 18 kilometres (20 minute- drive) from the International Airport of Gran Canaria, making it easy to reach by plane in only two and a half ours from Madrid, four hours from the main European cities, and only at a six-hour flight from the American continent.

 In 1996 specialised magazine Wheaterwise published a wide global report involving 600 cities that highlight as tourist destination.
-The study placed the city of Las Palmas de Gran Canaria as the one with the best weather in the world, according to a research carried by the Syracuse University (NY).
+The study placed the city of Las Palmas de Gran Canaria as the one with the best weather in the world, according to a research endorsed by the Syracuse University (NY), written by Thomas Whitmore, and published as 'Pleasant Weather Ratings'.
 The average yearly temperature of 22ºC makes it a real privileged location.

 On one hand, the city offers a pleasant climate in winter, perfect for this destination in that time of the year.
 During summer, on the other hand, its beaches and streets can be enjoyed and visited with a much more comfortable temperature than the very high ones that exist in other tourist areas of the island.